Current Trends and Future Developments on (Bio-) Membranes

 Key Features

-- Presents an overview on the interconnections between membrane technology and environmental issues
+- Provides an overview of the advances made in combining reverse osmosis membrane technology and the corresponding forward osmosis

-- Provides a comprehensive review of the environmental pollution issues tackled by membrane processes
+- Provides a comprehensive review of advanced research on membrane processes for water desalination, wastewater treatments, etc.

 Readership